pingcap/tiflow/tests/integration_tests/README.md

    > [tidb-community-server](https://download.pingcap.org/tidb-community-server-v6.0.0-linux-amd64.tar.gz) packages.
    > You should put `flash_cluster_manager`, `libtiflash_proxy.so` and `tiflash` into `bin` directory in TiCDC code base.

-   > Minio of old version may fail to run integration tests.
-You can get the newer version by  install it from source
+   > Old versions of Minio may cause the integration test cases to fail.
+You can get a newer version by installing it from source
    > ([Source Installation](https://github.com/minio/minio#install-from-source)).
    > [RELEASE.2022-05-08T23-50-31Z](https://github.com/minio/minio/releases/tag/RELEASE.2022-05-08T23-50-31Z) is suggested.